Articles

 Under the GDPR, data controllers must respond to data subjects’ requests within 30 days following the receipt of the request, which can be extended by a further two months.

-The CDPA, however, sets out that data controllers have 90 days to respond to requests by consumers, which can be extended by a further 45 days.
+The CDPA, however, stipulates that data controllers have 90 days to respond to requests from consumers, which can be extended by a further 45 days.

 In terms of the data subject rights, Iowa is more limited compared to the GDPR